Chitragupt (composer)

 Chitragupt Shrivastava (16 November 1917 – 14 January 1991), better known as Chitragupt, was an Indian film music director in Hindi cinema and Bhojpuri cinema.

 Personal life

-He was born in Sawreji, a village located in Gopalganj district in the Indian state of Bihar (now in Gopalganj district) in a Kayastha family.
+Chitragupt Shrivastava was born on 16 November 1917 in Sawreji, a village located in Gopalganj district in the Indian state of Bihar (now in Gopalganj district) into a Kayastha family.
 His sons, Anand and Milind Shrivastava, are also Bollywood music directors.

 Career

 He mostly worked with lyricist Majrooh Sultanpuri.

-Also the song "Machalti Hui Hawa Mein Chham Chham" sung by Kishore Kumar and Lata Mangeshkar from "Ganga Ki Lahrein" was a hit.
-According to Raju Bharatan, Lata Mangeshkar sang “240 songs (no fewer than 151 solos)” under Chitragupt's baton.
-He made Kishore Kumar sing the semi classical song "Payalwaali Dekh Na" and the popular song "Agar Sun Le Koi Nagma".
+Also the duet "Machalti Hui Hawa Mein Chham Chham" sung by Kishore Kumar and Lata Mangeshkar from "Ganga Ki Lahrein" was a hit.
+According to Raju Bharatan, Lata Mangeshkar sang “240 songs (no fewer than 151 solos)” conmposed by Chitragupt.
+He made Kishore Kumar sing the semi-classical song "Payalwaali Dekh Na" and the popular song "Agar Sun Le Koi Nagma".